SKona306/Coordinate/README.md

 ## Sunday 2/27

 * 9:30-1:00 Watched multiple videos on how to use MUI for styling.
 Specifically looking at how to use container, paper, card and other styled components and how to add custom css properties.
-Read through MUI docs to
+Read through MUI docs to see how to customize css of pre made components. link: https://www.youtube.com/watch?v=Xoz31I1FuiY , https://www.youtube.com/watch?v=o1chMISeTC0

+## Monday 2/28

+* 4:00-4:45: Watched video on how to setup firebase authentication using a custom auth context to store current user and using react router with private routes. link: https://www.youtube.com/watch?v=PKwu15ldZ7k

+* 4:45-5:15: Watched youtube video explaining how the new syntax for version 6 speicifically focusing on how useHistory has changed to useNavigate and Switch is changed to Routes. https://www.youtube.com/watch?v=UjHT_NKR_gU

+## Wednesday 3/2

+* 7-7:30: Read log rocket article which shows how to create a user profile in the database as soon as the user registers with the app. link: https://blog.logrocket.com/user-authentication-firebase-react-apps/

+* 7:30-8:30: read firebase documentation to make sure that nosql will work for project.
+Decided to use firestore with by referencing other collections.
+Will need to find a solution for child parent delete functionality found in sql.
+Designed Database schema using Lucid.